rodrigueg/rodrigueg.github.io/content/projects.md

 <span style='text-align: justify;'>

-During his master's degree, Rodrigue participated in a 2-persons group to a inter-school contest organized by the engineering school INSA Toulouse in collaboration with Airbus Defence and Space.
-The goal was to classify satellite images to determine whether or not the image contains a wind turbine.
-After 4 months of hardworking, the team (named BumBumDATAm) finished at the 7th place with a 97.7% accuracy score (the winner got a 98.1% accuracy score).
-The team had to present their solution at INSA Toulouse in front of the rest of the participants and the jury (including a Computer Vision expert from Airbus Defence and Space).
-The team was particularly congratulated for the simplicity of the solution given the final accuracy score.
+During his Master’s program, Rodrigue participated in a pair in an inter-university competition (similar to [Kaggle](https://www.kaggle.com/)) organized by the Institut National des Sciences Appliquées (INSA) Toulouse in collaboration with Airbus Defence and Space.
+The objective was to develop a satellite image classification method to determine the presence or absence of wind turbines.
+After four months of work, the team, named BumBumDATAm, achieved 7<sup>th</sup> place with an accuracy score of 97.7% (the winning team achieved 98.1%).
+The team was invited to INSA Toulouse to present their solution in front of other participants and organizers, including an image processing expert from Airbus Defence and Space.

+    The team was particularly praised for the simplicity of their approach, given their final score.

 <u>Team name</u>: BumBumDATAm.\
 <u>Team members</u>: <a href="https://www.linkedin.com/in/rodrigueg/" target="_blank"><b>Rodrigue Govan</b></a> and <a href="https://www.linkedin.com/in/jason-siffre" target="_blank">Jason Siffre</a>.